Posted on

 Slow heating can also cause hot and cold spots, making food stick and burn.

-Here are the three materials and specific designs that work best on electric stoves:
+Here are the three materials (and, importantly, specific designs) that work best on electric stoves:

 A Note on Cast Iron & Carbon Steel:

-If you have the patience, cast iron can be one of the best pans for electric stoves.
+If you have the patience, cast iron can be a great option for electric stoves.
 It’s highly rugged, warp-resistant, cooks food beautifully, and it’s induction-compatible.

 7 Best Pots and Pans for Electric Stoves | Tested & Reviewed